 The New Mexico Rail Runner Express is the only train that offers quick, easy service from Albuquerque to Santa Fe, the capital of New Mexico.
-The train, which also makes stops throughout Albuquerque’s metro, zips through ancient Pueblo lands with stunning scenic views and connects to historic Santa Fe, the capital of New Mexico.
+The train, which also makes stops throughout Albuquerque’s metro, zips through ancient Pueblo lands with stunning scenic views on its way to historic Santa Fe, located 65 miles from Albuquerque.
 Tickets are available onboard or online.

 Whether you have a car or not, getting from Albuquerque to Santa Fe is an easy trip.
 The Rail Runner Express train connects the two cities with high-speed, no-hassle transportation for visitors and commuters alike.
 The Rail Runner jaunt has been wildly popular since its inaugural run for reasons beyond the obvious economic savings to regular travelers.

 The Rail Runner, painted to mimic the state bird, the roadrunner, speeds through time as well as landscape.
 The scenery between Albuquerque and Santa Fe hasn’t changed much since Don Pedro de Peralta marched his army north along the Rio Grande and founded Santa Fe 400 years ago.
 The imposing peaks and buttes of the Jemez and Sangre de Cristo mountains offer stunning quintessential New Mexico scenery.

-The tracks cut through some of North America’s oldest settlements, the Sandia, San Felipe, Santa Domingo and Cochiti Pueblos, with glimpses of the villages and mission churches.
+The tracks cut through some of North America’s oldest settlements, the Sandia, San Felipe, Santa Domingo, Isleta and Cochiti Pueblos, with glimpses of the villages and mission churches.
 Native Americans living there ask train passengers to refrain from taking photos while passing through.